 How to buy, sell and trade Coca-Cola shares for beginners

-You can buy shares through an online broker, a good idea if you want to hold your shares for longer.
+You can buy Coca-Cola shares through an online broker, a good idea if you want to hold your shares for longer.
 Log onto your online brokerage account, type in the ticker symbol of the stock you want, click Buy, and you’ll own shares.

-When selling shares, your fundamental aim is to sell at a higher price than you bought at and thus earn a profit.
+When selling Coca-Cola shares, your fundamental aim is to sell at a higher price than you bought at and thus earn a profit.
 You could try to hold your shares for as long as possible, hoping to sell later and net the biggest profit possible.
 Or, if you see that your Coca-Cola’s stock is already up on the price you bought at and the market is losing steam, you might decide to sell and protect those gains.

-Trade shares either through a conventional online broker, or with a CFD broker.
+You can trade Coca-Cola shares either through a conventional online broker, or with a CFD broker.
 If you choose a CFD broker, know the risks that come with leveraged trading and take note of the extra fees that CFD brokers charge.

 Our top tips for investing in shares of Coca-Cola